-For the ADP3191/ADP3191A to begin switching, the input supply (VCC) to the controller must be higher than the UVLO threshold, and the EN pin must be higher than its logic threshold.
-If UVLO is less than the threshold or the EN pin is a logic low, the ADP3191/ADP3191A are disabled.
+For the ADP3194 to begin switching, the input supply (VCC) to the controller must be higher than the UVLO threshold, and the EN pin must be higher than its logic threshold.
+If UVLO is less than the threshold or the EN pin is logic low, the ADP3194 is disabled.
 This holds the PWM outputs at ground, shorts the DELAY capacitor to ground, and holds the ILIMIT pin at ground.

-In the application circuit, the ILIMIT pin should be connected to the OD pins of the ADP3110 drivers.
-The ILIMIT being grounded disables the drivers, so that both the DRVH and DRVL are grounded.
+In the application circuit, the ILIMIT pin should be connected to the OD pins of the ADP3120A drivers.
+Grounding ILIMIT disables the drivers so that both the DRVH and DRVL are also grounded.
 This feature is important in preventing the discharge of the output capacitors when the controller is shut off.
 If the driver outputs were not disabled, a negative voltage could be generated during output due to the high current discharge of the output capacitors through the inductors.